statusrank/XCurve/README.md

 from easydict import EasyDict as edict

 # import loss of AUROC
-from XCurveLearn.AUROC.losses import SquareAUCLoss
+from XCurve.AUROC.losses import SquareAUCLoss

 # import optimier (or one can use any optimizer supported by PyTorch)
-from XCurveLearn.AUROC.optimizer import SGD
+from XCurve.AUROC.optimizer import SGD

 # create model or you can adopt any DNN models by Pytorch
-from XCurveLearn.AUROC.models import generate_net
+from XCurve.AUROC.models import generate_net

 # set params to create model
 args = edict({